Students explore STEAM practices in ‘ArtMachines’ workshop

 Celebrating its 18th season, the University of Arizona School of Art’s Visiting Artists and Scholars Endowment (VASE) lecture series will feature acclaimed artists and educators Ala EbtekarRonald Rael, Rujeko Hockley and José Villalobos in 2024-25.

-The free, hour-long VASE presentations will be held on Thursdays at 5:30 p.m. at the Center for Creative Photography auditorium, 1030 N. Olive Road.
+The free, hour-long VASE presentations will be held at 5:30 p.m. at the Center for Creative Photography auditorium, 1030 N. Olive Road.
 Here’s the lineup:

 Ala Ebtekar (Oct.
 10, 2024): Director of Stanford University’s Art, Social Space and Public Discourse, the artist will discuss his most recent work, “The Sky of the Seven Valleys,” delving into the intricate interplay between terrestrial and celestial elements that inform his studio practice.